 We suggest that text is inserted to clarify that the articles may also contain sodium ion batteries in addition to lithium batteries.

 “Such articles may in addition contain cells or batteries.
 Lithium and sodium ion cells and batteries that are integral to the article shall be of a type proven to meet the testing requirements of the Manual of Tests and Criteria, part III, sub-section 38.3.
-For articles containing pre-production prototype lithium and sodium ion cells or batteries transported for testing, or for articles containing lithium sodium ion cells or batteries manufactured in production runs of not more than 100 cells or batteries, the requirements of special provision 310 of Chapter 3.3 shall apply”
+For articles containing pre-production prototype lithium and sodium ion cells or batteries carried for testing, or for articles containing lithium sodium ion cells or batteries manufactured in production runs of not more than 100 cells or batteries, the requirements of special provision 310 of Chapter 3.3 shall apply”

-“Articles containing pre-production prototype lithium and sodium ion cells or batteries when these prototypes are transported for testing or production runs of not more than 100 lithium and sodium ion cells or batteries that are of a type that have not met the testing requirements of the Manual of Tests and Criteria”
+“Articles containing pre-production prototype lithium and sodium ion cells or batteries when these prototypes are carried for testing or production runs of not more than 100 lithium and sodium ion cells or batteries that are of a type that have not met the testing requirements of the Manual of Tests and Criteria”

-“Articles containing pre-production prototype lithium and sodium ion cells or batteries when these prototypes are transported for testing or production runs of not more than 100 lithium and sodium ion cells or batteries that are of a type that have not met the testing requirements of the Manual of Tests and Criteria, part III..”
+“Articles containing pre-production prototype lithium and sodium ion cells or batteries when these prototypes are carried for testing or production runs of not more than 100 lithium and sodium ion cells or batteries that are of a type that have not met the testing requirements of the Manual of Tests and Criteria, part III..”

 2.2.9.1.7.2 Sodium ion batteries